ANALYSIS-No White House result? Wall Street's 'fear gauge' shows less panic

 More recently, however, concerns about post-election market swings had begun to recede.
 In October, volume in VIX puts, used to position for a drop in volatility, surpassed volume in VIX calls, used as a hedge against a rise in volatility.
 That pattern continued in early afternoon trading on Wednesday.

-The potential for extreme market gyrations is likely to diminish as votes are counted, investors said.
+The potential for extreme market gyrations is likely to diminish in the coming weeks, investors said.

 "The big event is out of the bag," said Michael Purves, chief executive of Tallbacken Capital Advisors.
 "Eventually things will become a little bit normalized."